frc1418/GitTest/README.md

 - Checkout the `master` branch
 - Use the command `git reset` to reset to the commit before the first challenge task
-- The first commit in the log should then be `fixed challenges`
+- The first commit in the log should then be `fixed commiting`